 Treatment for Social Media Narcissism and Narcissistic Personality Disorder in Young Adults

 The most obvious way for young adults to reverse a tendency toward social media narcissism is to get off the apps.
 However, given the addictive nature of social media and the FOMO that many young adults experience when they unplug, deleting their accounts may not be a realistic goal.
 But young people can learn what Newport Executive Director Don Grant, PhD, calls “healthy device management.”
 That means developing awareness and gaining practical tools for creating a relationship with their devices and apps that doesn’t impede any aspect of their lives or well-being.

 In addition to providing device management counseling, Newport Institute’s clinical experts support young people to build authentic connections that create trust and self-worth, rather than comparison and self-absorption.
 Newport Institute also treats young people struggling with Narcissistic Personality Disorder and with anxiety that may be triggering social media addiction.
 Young adults in our specialized treatment programs learn to relate openly and honestly to others, to regulate their emotions in healthy ways, and to better tolerate criticism and failure.

 In summary, social media narcissism is increasing among young adults, and can be linked with anxiety and/or with Narcissistic Personality Disorder.
 However, help is available, and with effective treatment, young people can learn to build compassionate, caring relationships with loved ones and with the world around them.

 We consider it an honor and a privilege to help young people who are struggling find their way back to thriving, and we are dedicated to ensuring that the families who entrust their children to us receive the highest-quality and most compassionate care available.
-Contact us today to find out more about Newport Institute’s residential treatment centers currently located in California and soon nationwide.
+Contact us today to find out more about Newport Institute’s residential treatment centers located nationwide.